-There is a new kid on the block in the world of bull terriers – French Bull Terrier, sometimes also called Miniature French Bull Terrier, or American Miniature Bull Terrier.
-If you haven’t met French Bull Terrier yet, here is your chance.
+There is a new kid on the block in the world of Bull Terriers – French Bull Terrier, sometimes also called Miniature French Bull Terrier, or American Miniature Bull Terrier.
+If you haven’t met the French Bull Terrier yet, here is your chance.
 What is this dog all about?

 French Bull Terrier is another mixed breed that resulted from crossing miniature bul terrier – this time with French Bulldog.
 Miniature Bull Terrier is quite a bit smaller than a regular bull terrier: they only reach between 10 to 14 inches tall and can weigh 24 to 34lb.
 They are an attractive dog for those that love bull terriers but perhaps would like to own a more compact dog.

 French bulldogs have inherited a lot of the English bulldog’s sturdy, muscular but compact stature.
-They originated in France around 19th century, when English and Spanish immigrants were migrating to France in large numbers, and brought their dogs with them.
+They originated in France around the 19th century, when English and Spanish immigrants were migrating to France in large numbers and brought their dogs with them.

 In France, the newly brought bulldogs were crossed with toy-bulldogs, pugs and likely some other breeds.
-By the end of the 20th century, French Bullterriers have formed their iconic look with flat, square faces and overall rounded shape of their head and body.
-Although the “French uglies” weren’t immediately accepted in other countries as a separate breed and weren’t necessarily liked right away, they slowly made their way in the hearts of most Europeans.
+By the end of the 20th century, French Bull Terriers have formed their iconic look with flat, square faces and overall rounded shape of their head and body.
+Although the “French uglies” weren’t immediately accepted in other countries as a separate breed and weren’t necessarily liked right away, they slowly made their way into the hearts of most Europeans.

 Today, they are wildly popular all over the world.